kimoppalfens/kimoppalfens.github.io/_posts/osccservices/_posts/2001-06-01-Windows-Defender-Application-Control.md

 categories:
   - osccservices
 category: osccservices
 excerpt: "Application whitelisting allows you tight control of what applications are allowed to run in your environment.
 OSCC's approach mixes the Systems Management knowledge of SCCM with in-depth DeviceGuard/WDAC knowledge to smoothen the transition into a more secure environment.
-Click here for more information."
+Check for more details on custom build training and proof of concept guidance."
 tags:
   - SCCM
   - vulnerability